5 min read

 Putting Retrieval Practice into Action with Quizzz

 The research is unambiguous: retrieval practice works.
 The real challenge is implementation.
 Designing effective quiz questions takes time and expertise — exactly what independent language teachers have least of.
-Quizzz (quizzz.techtranslab.com) bridges that gap with AI-powered question generation.
+Quizzz (Quizzz vocabulary quiz maker) bridges that gap with AI-powered question generation.

 From research to practice in seconds: Upload your teaching material — vocabulary lists, grammar notes, reading passages — and Quizzz generates quiz questions that follow the principles of retrieval practice.
 Students actively retrieve information from memory rather than passively rereading it — the very mechanism Roediger and Karpicke showed strengthens long-term retention.